-In order to get to the trail head, you’ll need a SUV or 4WD vehicle and travel on a rugged, bumpy 3.5 mile road for about 30 minutes.
-Once at the trailhead, you have a 0.5 mile hike in and then a 0.5 mile hike out.
+In order to get to the trailhead, you’ll need an SUV or 4WD vehicle and travel on a rugged, bumpy 3.5-mile road for about 30 minutes.
+Once at the trailhead, you have a 0.5-mile hike in and then a 0.5-mile hike out.

 The hike itself is easy to moderate (depending on your fitness level) and a beautiful waterfall awaits you at the end.

 6. Stop at The Great Sand Dunes National Park Visitor Center & Gift Shop

 If you’re wanting to learn more about the park and its history, a stop at the visitor is a must then.
 From a 20-minute movie about the park to interactive exhibits and photography, a visit to the visitor center is a great little stop.

 Plus, mosey around back to the gift shop and take a seat on their outdoor patio to take in the views of the dunes and mountains from afar.

 Looking for a little R&R after all your hiking and sandboarding fun?
 How about a little picnic?
 Plan to pack breakfast and/or lunch and set up shop just outside the parking lot.

 Find a shaded spot on the sand and bam, you have yourself a tasty meal with a million-dollar view.